zillow/redux-inputs/INPUTCONFIG.md

 ## Form Config

-You may set a `_form` property at the root of `inputConfig` to change some form-wide settings
+You may set a `_form` property at the root of `inputConfig` to change form-wide settings

 #### `reduxMountPoint` *(String)* change the key used to store redux-inputs state in the store.
 Defaults to `inputs`.
 If the input state is stored deeply in the state tree, this `can.be.dot.separated`.